 As disclosed above in Part I, Item 1, Note 5 in the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q, on November 18, 2011, a sole arbitrator ruled against us in an arbitration in Minnesota.
 The arbitration involves claims brought by Seagate against us and a now former employee, alleging misappropriation of confidential information and trade secrets.
 The arbitrator issued an interim award against us in the amount of \$525 million plus pre-award interest.
 On January 23, 2012, the arbitrator issued a final award adding pre-award interest in the amount of \$105.4 million, for a total award of \$630.4 million.
 On January 23, 2012, we filed a petition in the District Court of Hennepin County, Minnesota to have the final arbitration award vacated, and a hearing on the petition to vacate was held on March 1, 2012.
 On October 12, 2012, the District Court of Hennepin County, Minnesota vacated, in full, the \$630.4 million final arbitration award and ordered that a rehearing be held concerning certain trade secret claims before a new arbitrator.
 On October 30, 2012, Seagate initiated an appeal of the District Court's decision with the Minnesota Court of Appeals.
 On July 22, 2013, the Minnesota Court of Appeals reversed the District Court's decision and remanded for entry of an order and judgment confirming the arbitration award.
 We strongly disagree with the decision of the Court of Appeals and believe that the District Court's decision was correct.
 On August 20, 2013, we filed a petition for review with the Minnesota Supreme Court and, on October 15, 2013, we were informed that the Minnesota Supreme Court granted our petition.
-The appeal before the Minnesota Supreme Court has been fully briefed, and oral argument is scheduled for February 5, 2014.
+The appeal before the Minnesota Supreme Court was fully briefed, and oral argument was held on February 5, 2014.
 We will continue to vigorously defend ourselves in this matter.
 In light of uncertainties with respect to this matter, we recorded an accrual of \$681 million for this matter in our financial statements for the three months ended June 28, 2013.
 This amount was in addition to the \$25 million previously accrued in the fourth quarter of fiscal 2011.
-In the three and six months ended December 27, 2013, we recorded an additional \$13 million and \$26 million, respectively, for interest related to the arbitration award.
-As a result, the total amount accrued of \$732 million represents the amount of the fin
+In the three and nine months ended March 28, 2014, we recorded an additional \$13 million and \$39 million, respectively, for interest related to the arbitration award.
+As a result, the total amount accrued of \$745 million represents the amount of the final arbitration award, plus interest accrued on the initial arbitration award at the statutory rate of 10% from January 24, 2012 through March 28, 2014.